Ira-Sim/Ira-Sim/README.md

 ### ✨ About me in 30 seconds ✨

-I am a PhD student interested in empirical research using traditional econometric approach and machine learning.
+I am a PhD student in Economics interested in empirical research using traditional econometric approach and machine learning.

 ### 💡 Core competencies 💡